transportmodelling/matio/README.md

  -	The binary 4G-format that is being used within the national transport models of Flanders and the Netherlands.

 Support for other formats can be added by registering the format at the global MatrixFormats-object.

+# Dependencies
+Before you can compile this library, you will need to clone the https://github.com/transportmodelling/Utils repository, and then add it to your Delphi Library path.